distributedci/dci-rhel-agent/README.md

       power_type: apc_snmp
 ```

+## Storing secrets

+You can store secrets in an encrypted manner in your settings.yml by using dci-vault to generate your encrypted secrets.
+Details in the [python-dciclient documentation](https://docs.distributed-ci.io/python-dciclient/#dci-vault).

 ## Starting the DCI RHEL Agent and Accessing Beaker

 Now that you have configured the DCI RHEL Agent, you need to start the service: